ibm-cloud-docs/EventStreams/eventstreams155.md

 # Managing encryption
 {: #managing_encryption}

 By default, message payload data in {{site.data.keyword.messagehub}} is encrypted at rest using a randomly generated key.
 Although this default encryption model provides at-rest security, you might need a higher level of control.
 For these use cases, {{site.data.keyword.messagehub}} supports customer-managed encryption (often known as Bring Your Own Key or BYOK), which allows the use of a customer-provided key to control the encryption.
-By deleting or revoking access to this key, you can prevent any further access to the data stored by the service, because it is no longer possible to decrypt.
+By deleting or revoking access to this key, you can prevent any further access to the data stored by the service, because it is no longer possible to decrypt it.
 {:shortdesc}